International financial institutions

 An international financial institution (IFI) is a financial institution that has been established (or chartered) by more than one country, and hence is subject to international law.
 Its owners or shareholders are generally national governments, although other international institutions and other organizations occasionally figure as shareholders.
 The most prominent IFIs are creations of multiple nations, although some bilateral financial institutions (created by two countries) exist and are technically IFIs.
 The best known IFIs were established after World War II to assist in the reconstruction of Europe and provide mechanisms for international cooperation in managing the global financial system.

 Types

 Multilateral Development Banks

-A multilateral development bank (MDB) is a development bank, created by a group of countries, that provides financing and professional advice to enhance development.
+A Multilateral Development Bank (MDB) is a development bank, created by a group of countries, that provides financing, technical assistance and professional advice to enhance development.
 An MDB has many members, including developed donor countries and developing borrower countries.
 MDBs finance projects through long-term loans at market rates, very-long-term loans below market rates (also known as credits), and grants.
+Additionally, MDBs often have a geographic concentration area for their development objectives.
+With this geographic and thematic focus, funding for a variety of ventures – often resource-intense infrastructure projects – is provided.
+Since MDBs have a shareholding structure and are backed by member countries, they tend to profit from favorable loan conditions compared to other banks and can therefore take more risks in their investment strategy.
+This aids their development-driven cause.

+Since the 2020s, in the context of the G20, the World Bank-IMF Annual Meetings and other International Summits, MDBs have committed to multiple shared reform objectives.
+This MDBs Reform process aims to integrate MDBs in terms of operational practices, objectives, financial metrics and governance structures, enabling them to work as a system in development projects, to mobilize additional capital and achieve credit rating stability.
+The Capital Adequacy Framework (CAF) reform has been one of the main fields of MDB reform, aiming the enhance financing capacity and harmonize financial metrics among MDBs.

 The following are usually classified as the main MDBs: